-Whist it is true that bed bugs do not transmit harmful diseases, they are one of the most disturbing and disgusting pests in our urban environment.
+Despite of the fact that bed bugs do not transmit harmful diseases, they are one of the most disturbing pests in our urban environment.

 There are numerous ways that we can introduce bed bugs into our properties, and since they do not usually spread from one property to another by themselves it is us humans, or the movement of our possessions, that becomes the carrier.